-Devices with a Bluetooth radio interface are protected against unwanted access from outside.
+Devices with a Bluetooth radio interface are protected against un- wanted access from outside.
 This means that only authorized persons can receive measured and status values and change device settings via this interface.

-Bluetooth access code

-A Bluetooth access code is required to establish Bluetooth communication via the adjustment tool (smartphone/tablet/notebook).
+Bluetooth access code A Bluetooth access code is required to establish Bluetooth com- munication via the adjustment tool (smartphone/tablet/notebook).
 This code must be entered once when Bluetooth communication is established for the first time in the adjustment tool.
 It is then stored in the adjustment tool and does not have to be entered again.
 The Bluetooth access code is individual for each device.
-It is printed on the device housing and is also supplied with the device in the information sheet " PINs and Codes".
-It can be changed by the user after the first connection has been established.
-If the Bluetooth access code has not been entered correctly, a new entry can only be made after a waiting period has elapsed.
-The waiting time increases with each additional incorrect entry.
+It is printed on the device housing with Bluetooth.
+In addition, it is supplied with the device in the information sheet " PINs and Codes " In addition, the Bluetooth access code can be read out via the display and adjust- ment unit, depending on the device version.
+The Bluetooth access code can be changed by the user after the first connection is established.
+If the Bluetooth access code is entered incorrectly, the new entry is only possible after a waiting period has elapsed.
+The waiting time increases with each further incorrect entry.
+Emergency Bluetooth unlock code The emergency Bluetooth access code enables Bluetooth communi- cation to be established in the event that the Bluetooth access code is no longer known.

-Emergency Bluetooth

-The emergency Bluetooth access code enables Bluetooth communication to be established in the event that the Bluetooth access code is no longer known.
 It can't be changed.
-The emergency Bluetooth access code can be found in information sheet "Access protection".
+The emergency Bluetooth access code can be found in information sheet " Access protection ".
 If this document is lost, the emergency Bluetooth access code can be retrieved from your personal contact person after legitimation.
 The storage and transmission of Bluetooth access codes is always encrypted (SHA 256 algorithm).

-6.2 Protection of the parameterization

-The settings (parameters) of the device can be protected against unwanted changes.
+6.2 Protection of the parameterization The settings (parameters) of the device can be protected against un- wanted changes.
 The parameter protection is deactivated on delivery, all settings can be made.

-Device code

-To protect the parameterization, the device can be locked by the user with the aid of a freely selectable device code.
-The settings (parameters) can then only be read out, but not changed.
+Device code To protect the parameterization, the device can be locked by the user with the aid of a freely selectable device code.
+The settings (param- eters) can then only be read out, but not changed.
 The device code is also stored in the adjustment tool.
 However, unlike the Bluetooth access code, it must be re-entered for each unlock.
 When using the adjustment app or DTM, the stored device code is then suggested to the user for unlocking.

-Emergency device code

-The emergency device code allows unlocking the device in case the device code is no longer known.
+Emergency device code The emergency device code allows unlocking the device in case the device code is no longer known.
 It can't be changed.
-The emergency device code can also be found on the supplied information sheet " Access protection".
+The emergency device code can also be found on the supplied information sheet " Access protection ".
 If this document is lost, the emergency device code can be retrieved from your personal contact person after legitimation.

 The storage and transmission of the device codes is always encrypted (SHA 256 algorithm).